-Recoverability of exploration and evaluation assets
+Recoverability of resource assets

-The Company estimates its mineral reserves and resources based on information compiled by appropriately qualified persons.
+The Company estimates its mineral resources based on information compiled by appropriately qualified persons.
 The information relating to the geological data on the size, depth and shape of the ore body requires complex geological judgments to interpret the data.
-The estimation of future cash flows related to mineral reserves and resources is based upon factors such as estimates of foreign exchange rates, commodity prices, future capital requirements and production costs along with geological assumptions and judgments made in estimating the size and grade of the ore body.
-Changes in the mineral reserves or resources estimates may impact the carrying value of exploration and evaluation assets, mineral property, plant and equipment, decommissioning and restoration provision, recognition of deferred tax amounts and depletion.
+The estimation of future cash flows related to mineral resources is based upon factors such as estimates of foreign exchange rates, commodity prices, future capital requirements and production costs along with geological assumptions and judgments made in estimating the size and grade of the ore body.
+Changes in the mineral resources estimates may impact the carrying value of exploration and evaluation assets, mineral property, plant and equipment, decommissioning and restoration provision, recognition of deferred tax amounts and depletion.